swiss-ai-center/a-guide-to-mlops/docs/concept.md

   MLOps ensures models can be replicated in production by providing mechanisms to reproduce training data and maintain consistency across environments.
 - **Data management**: Effective data management is essential for successful machine learning.
-MLOps offers solutions to streamline data management processes, ensuring data is clean, properly labeled, and of high quality.
+MLOps offers solutions to improve data management processes, ensuring data is clean, properly labeled, and of high quality.
 - **Model drift**: Machine learning models can experience drift over time due to changing data or updates.
 MLOps aids in detecting and managing model drift,